Consonance/consonance/README.md

     $bash> mvn -Dmaven.test.skip=true clean install

-Skip tests and use parallel build (see more info [here](https://zeroturnaround.com/rebellabs/your-maven-build-is-slow-speed-it-up/)):
+Skip tests and use parallel build (see more info [here](https://zeroturnaround.com/rebellabs/your-maven-build-is-slow-speed-it-up/)).
+You should really read up on these params, below I'm using `-T` for threads, `-pl` to skip a bunch of sub-projects, etc.

     $bash> mvn -Dmaven.test.skip=true -T 1C install -pl consonance-integration-testing -am